 So, this has been a lot to take in, huh?
 And at this point, you may be wondering how exactly you’re supposed to remember all this, right?
 Well, let me tell you from experience that it does get easier to do—but it takes a LOT of time, practice, repetition, and experience!

 What can you do to hone your skills?
 Practice, practice, and practice some more!
 Spend a lot of time on the Breed and Gender forum and observe how the more experienced users are responding.
 What questions do they ask, and what information do they need before they respond?
-Another excellent way of practicing is to look at only the first post of these threads, make your guess, and see how you did!
+Another excellent way of practicing is to look at only the first post of these threads, make your guess, and then scroll down to others' responses to see how you did!
 If you miss some, spend more time practicing!